Bug Bounty Program

 The vulnerability classifications that are considered in-scope are:

-If a vulnerability isn't explicitly listed here as either in-scope or explicitly mentioned in the next section as out-of-scope, then it might be applicable.
+It might be applicable if a vulnerability isn't explicitly listed here as in-scope or in the next section as out-of-scope.
 Still, we reserve the right to determine this in communication with the security researcher.

 Out Of Scope